Assisted living: Locked units

 Many ALFs will work to accommodate a person with severe forms of Alzheimer's by having separate private units.
 These specialized care areas are part of the main building but are secured so residents with Alzheimer's cannot leave and possibly do harm to themselves.
-These care areas usually house fewer people and more attention from the caregivers is provided.
+These care areas usually house fewer people, and more attention from the caregivers is provided.

-The units, usually called locked units, focus on applying cognitive and mental activities to try to help keep the mind fresh.
-Since there is no cure for the disease, the goal is to work at prolonging or delaying the disease.
-If one is not engaged in activity, his or her memory will deteriorate more rapidly.
+The units, usually called locked units, focus on applying cognitive and mental activities to help keep the mind fresh.
+Since there is no cure for the disease, the goal is to work at prolonging or delaying the illness.
+If one is not engaged in an activity, one's memory will deteriorate more rapidly.